nacharya/nacharya.github.io/content/en/projects.md

 A small project primarily around Proof Of Concepts on the usage of

-- GenAI & LLM: OpenAI, llama2
+- GenAI & LLM: OpenAI, llama2 , deepseek
-- AI Interacting frameworks: langchain & Autoencoders
+- AI Interacting frameworks: langchain, HuggingFace, Qdrant
-- UI : streamlit, pynecone
+- UI : streamlit, React

 ### MicroFunc: a dotnet enabled Functional container using F#